carbonblack/carbon-black-cloud-sdk-python/README.md

 1. View all API and integration offerings on the [Developer Network](https://developer.carbonblack.com) along with reference documentation, video tutorials, and how-to guides.
 2. Use the [Developer Community Forum](https://community.carbonblack.com/) to discuss issues and get answers from other API developers in the Carbon Black Community.
-3. Create a github issue for bugs and change requests.
-Formal [Carbon Black Support](http://carbonblack.com/resources/support/) coming with v1.0.
+3. Create a github issue for bugs and change requests or create a ticket with [Carbon Black Support](http://carbonblack.com/resources/support/).

 ## Documentation